Jean-MarcHarvengt/TeensyCEC/README.md

 - You can then play the game with the analog joystick and the FIRE/USER1 keys
 - press the RESET key to reboot the emulator and load another ROM
 - while the menu is shown at startup you can also swap the joysticks and use the external one if it was wired.

+# Credits
+I mostly ported the emulators from existing projects, all the credit goes to the authors of colem, o2em and x2600 projects!